The Rapping Judge and the Warm Body with a Bar Card

 J.J. tells me that I am the only member of the media who has ever tried to speak with him regarding the crime or his treatment in Clackamas.
 “It makes me feel not only like I don’t matter, but that it is not important when people are wronged if they are Black.
 I feel like if I was white, none of this would have happened.”

 Based on our conversations, J.J. filed a complaint against Judge Norby at the Oregon Commission on Judicial Fitness and Disability.
-He didn’t know about the judicial code or his right to lodge a complaint for violations of the code.
+He didn’t know about the judicial code or his right to lodge a complaint.

-While they are at it, the commission should look into the time Judge Norby locked herself in a courtroom and used a court bench as a battering ram (how’s that for a metaphor!) to bust open a door, even though she had access to a computer and knew that help was on its way.
+While they’re at it, the commission should look into the time Judge Norby locked herself in a courtroom and used a bench as a battering ram — how’s that for a metaphor! — to bust open a door, even though she had access to a computer and knew that help was on its way.

-Due process is hard to define, but to paraphrase one of the most famous lines in judicial history: I know it when I see it, and Jajuane Etheridge’s case ain’t it.
-And this article does not even begin to cover everything that happened to him.
+Due process is hard to define, but to paraphrase one of the most famous lines in judicial history: You know it when you see it, and Jajuane Etheridge’s case ain’t it — and this article does not cover everything that happened to him.

-As an aside, an Oregon law enacted last fall likely would have prevented the bad identification of J.J. — although that is not what the law was designed for.
-It was intended to protect the rights of the accused who had not yet stood trial, by prohibiting the release of their mugshots, thereby eliminating the potential harm and prejudice that comes with pre-trial publicity.
+As an aside, the bad identification of J.J. would have been prevented by an Oregon law enacted last fall, intended to protect the rights of the accused by prohibiting the release of their mugshots, thereby eliminating the potential prejudice that comes with pre-trial publicity.

-Meaning, people exactly like J.J. — a Black man who stood out in a very white state, accused of a terrible crime, who was supposed to be considered innocent until proven guilty… i.e. due process running its course.
+Meaning, people exactly like J.J. — a Black man who stood out in a very white state, accused of a terrible crime, who was supposed to be considered innocent until proven guilty.
+Due process running its course.

-We are therefore forced to wonder how many people like J.J. there are in Oregon, in less notorious cases to be sure, but all saddled by the same overworked and ineffective public defenders, who failed to protect their clients’ rights and instead pushed plea bargains or futile bench trials… Thousands?
+How many people like J.J. are there in Oregon, in less notorious cases to be sure, but all saddled with overworked and ineffective public defenders, who failed to protect their clients’ rights and instead pushed plea bargains or futile bench trials?
+Thousands?
 Tens of thousands?

 Whatever the number, they are continuing to pile up at an alarming rate.